-Diabetes food pyramid categorizes food based on what they contain.
+The diabetes food pyramid categorizes food based on what they contain based on the diabetic diet.
 Basically, there are six groups of food: starches, vegetables, fruits, milk, meat & meat substitutes, as well as fats & sweets.

-At the very bottom of the pyramid are the starches and above it are the vegetables and fruits.
-Going higher are the milk and meat & meat substitutes.
-At the very top of the pyramid are the fats & sweets.
-Diabetics should take more food from the bottom and less towards the top.
+At the very bottom of the pyramid are the starches and above it is the vegetables and fruits.
+Going higher is the milk and meat & meat substitutes.
+At the very top of the pyramid are fats & sweets.
+Diabetics should take more food from the bottom and less from the top.

 6 Diabetic Food Groups in Diabetes Food Pyramid